The letter grades in Yale College are:

 - Eligibility All courses, other than independent study courses, that are offered in Yale College during the fall and spring terms are available for election under the Credit/D/Fail option.
 (See “Independent Study Courses,” below, for information on the grading of such courses.)

-- Number of courses and course credits in a term As many as two credits may be elected under the Credit/D/Fail option in a term; thus in an academic year a student may earn as many as four credits on the Credit/D/Fail option.
+- Number of courses and course credits in a term As many as two course credits may be elected under the Credit/D/Fail option in a term; thus in an academic year a student may earn as many as four course credits on the Credit/D/Fail option.
 In each term, a student must elect at least two courses, representing at least two course credits, for letter grades or the mark of Pass, in any combination.

 For students enrolled in the Eli Whitney Students program, who are permitted to enroll in as few as three course credits in a calendar year and thus sometimes enroll in only one course credit in a term, different limits apply.
 An Eli Whitney student who is enrolled in fewer than two course credits in a term may elect no course credits that term under the Credit/D/Fail option.
 An Eli Whitney student who is enrolled in two or more but fewer than four course credits in a term may elect no more than one course credit that term under the Credit/D/Fail option.
 An Eli Whitney student who is enrolled in four or more course credits in a term is bound by the limits given in the paragraph immediately above.